I am thrilled to announce that I’ll be a champion for Tryanuary, a nation-wide campaign to encourage support for the beer industry throughout January.

 I’m supporting the Derby and Nottingham regions, so if you’re a local brewer and would like a shout-out in January 2018, do let me know.
 I’m in the middle of looking into some very exciting events, including a beer tasting and beer-matched food – if you’re an eatery and want to get involved, please get in touch with details at the end of this post.

-Now, in addition to my freelance writing, I’m also a food critic sitting on three judging panels, and have found a lamentable dearth of good beer on restaurant menus.
+Now, in addition to my freelance writing, I’m also a food critic sitting on four judging panels, and have found a lamentable dearth of good beer on restaurant menus.
 It’s not a localised issue, I review across the UK and find beer is viewed as more of an “add-on”, and not a starrer in its own right.

 We have wine-flights and cocktail-flights – why the heck not beer-flights?